-While you have to first drill holes for the handles, this is NOT the proper or safest way to drill them.
+While you have to first drill holes for the handles when you turn a picture frame into a decorative tray, this is NOT the proper or safest way to drill them.
 This would be the Jen way that makes my poor hubby cringe.
-Don't worry honey, you can barely see where I accidently went through the newspaper to the floor.
+Don’t worry honey, you can barely see where I accidentally went through the newspaper to the floor.

 Paint your frame now and let it dry.

 Now is a great time to work on your collage (I think this would be really cute with family pictures too.).
 See more tips here on decoupaging vintage graphics if you want to go in that direction.